I’m on Mars! I’m on the moon! I’m in FernGully! I’m in Game of Thrones! One of those is true. But first, I’ll tell you where I am.

 Now it’s time for a meal.
 This restaurant was recommended to us by a chef at a restaurant in Akureyri.
 I wasn’t hungry, so I didn’t partake.
 But my friends enjoyed their meal.

 You can walk through the cowshed that’s attached to the dining area, and ummm, pet your food?
 It sounds morbid, but the beef is the freshest you’ll get.

 On our way to our next stop, we passed Lake Myvatn.

 This is one of the most famous waterfalls in all of Iceland.
-And it was only a seven hour plane ride, seven hour drive north, and another one hour drive northeast, from where I live in Nashville, Tennessee.
+And it was only a seven-hour plane ride, a seven-hour drive north, and another one-hour drive northeast, from where I live in Nashville, Tennessee.
 Easy to get to.

 The remoteness of this waterfall adds to the feeling of being transported into an enchanted fairytale.
-If I haven’t said it enough, I couldn’t believe that places like this exist on the same planet where I work and sleep and grocery shop with my Kroger plus card.
+It’s hard to believe that places like this exist on the same planet where I work and sleep and grocery shop with my Kroger plus card.
 My home is one world and this felt like another.
-Yet they are on the same planet.

-I wish everyone could experience the feeling I had as I stood at the edge of this wild waterfall with no guardrails.
-I thought about how truly wonderful our planet is, and how incredibly lucky I was to get to see it like this.
+I wish everyone had the opportunity to experience the feeling of standing on the edge of this wild waterfall with no guardrails.
+As I looked out, I thought about how truly wonderful our planet is, and how incredibly lucky I was to get to see it like this.

 Myvatn Nature Bath